readertowriter/readertowriter.github.io/_drafts/Quotes.md

 "Ultimately, I believe that slowness is an act of resistance, not because slowness is a good in itself but because of all that it makes room for, the things that don’t get measured and can’t be bought." —Rebecca Solnit

+"In the end, people don't view their life as merely the average of all its moments - which, after all, is mostly nothing much plus some sleep.
+For human beings, life is meaningful because it is a story.
+A story has a sense of a whole, and its arc is determined by the significant moments, the ones where something happens.
+Measurements of people's minute-by-minute levels of pleasure and pain miss this fundamental aspect of human existence.
+A seemingly happy life may be empty.
+A seemingly difficult life may be devoted to a great cause.
+We have purposes larger than ourselves.
+Unlike your experiencing self - which is absored in the moment - your remembering self is attempting to recognize not onnly the peaks of joy and valleys of misery but also how the story works out as a whole.
+That is profoundly affected by how things ultimately turn out.
+Why would a football fan let a few flubbed minutes at the end of the game ruin three hours of bliss?
+Because a football game is a story.
+And in stories, endings matter."

+"It is more of a jump, but I find that more interesting in many ways.
+The irruption of the supernatural into our world is a much more enticing notion to explore than the same thing happening in some past time, or in a wholly imaginary world.
+It is more interesting for the writer, though not necessarily for the reader." - Elizabeth Hand